 }

 Floating-point numbers are represented according to the IEEE-754 standard.
-The f32 type is a single-precision float, and f64 has double precision.

 Numeric Operations

 Rust supports the basic mathematical operations you’d expect for all the number types: addition, subtraction, multiplication, division, and remainder.
 Integer division truncates toward zero to the nearest integer.
 The following code shows how you’d use each numeric operation in a let statement: